 I am an international student and I do not have a UK bank account.
 Can I still pay by instalment?

 In order to pay by instalment you will need to have set up either a Direct Debit on a UK bank account or a Recurring Card Payment (RCP) using an International or UK issued bank card.
 Alternatively you would have to pay in full in advance.

 Please contact the Finance Accounts Receivable team on +(44)(0) 20 8417 3333 if you need any help.

 A Direct Debit or Recurring Card Payment (RCP) is a free and easy service that enable us to collect payments from your account automatically on the instalment dates.
 Either of these can be set up using our payments page.

 A Direct Debit can only be collected from a UK bank or building society.
 Some accounts do not have a Direct Debit facility, so please check with your bank or building society.

 Remember: There must be enough money in your account to meet the payment at the time it is collected otherwise your bank may make a charge to your account for each default.
-If you cancel your direct debit with your bank or the University, you forfeit the choice to pay by instalment and your full outstanding fee will become payable immediately.
-The instalment option is only available on direct debit payment method for all fee statuses and a recurring card payment plan for international students; otherwise you will be required to pay the full fee by 24 October 2013.
+If you cancel your direct debit or RCP with your bank or the University, you forfeit the choice to pay by instalment and your full outstanding fee will become payable immediately.
+If you do not have a direct debit or RCP in place you will be required to pay the years' accommodation fees in full by 15 October 2020.